Generic name: theophylline [ thee-OF-i-lin ]

 - Stomach ulcer—Use with caution.
 May make these conditions worse.

-It is very important that your doctor check the progress of you or your child while you receive theophylline.
+It is very important that your doctor check the progress of you or your child while you receive this medicine.
 Blood tests may be needed to check for unwanted effects.

-A change in your usual behavior or physical well-being may affect the way theophylline works in your body.
+A change in your usual behavior or physical well-being may affect the way this medicine works in your body.
 Tell your doctor if you or your child:

 - Have had a fever of 102 degrees F or higher for at least 24 hours or more.